vega-studio/deltav/docs/API/Math/bounds.md

 # Bounds

-This class is used to generate a simple bound shape
+This class is used to generate a simple bound shape.

 ## Constructor(options: IBoundsOptions)